pantagrima300-spec/TAXVORTEX/README1.md

 ✅ No server data storage in default setup
 ✅ Easy to host over HTTPS (Netlify, Vercel, GitHub Pages)

-🧑‍⚖️ Judge-Ready Pitch
-“Angel One is a strong investment platform, but it is not designed to solve the complete tax planning problem.
-Our Smart Tax Calculator, TaxCortex, focuses on what Indian taxpayers struggle with every year — understanding income tax, choosing the right regime, optimizing deductions, planning family taxes, and avoiding penalties.
-That makes our solution more calculation-centric, more explainable, and more suitable for real-world financial decision-making and hackathon evaluation.”

-Use this as your final closing statement in judging.

 🐛 Troubleshooting
 Issue	Fix